J-jakovljevic/React-udemy/README.md

 <ins>fetch api</ins> - allows to send and receive http requests

+Mutations, subscriptions, timers, logging, and other side effects are not allowed inside the main body of a function component.
+Doing so will lead to confusing bugs.
+Instead, use useEffect.
+The function passed to <ins>useEffect</ins> will run after the render is committed to the screen.

 <ins>custom hooks</ins> are used to avoid code repetition - when we have same part of code in different places, we want to separate that code in different function for itself

 <ins>dependency of useState & useCallback</ins> - functions are objects too! if something is parameter of function, it doesn't need to be dependency